vnovikov746/ShifterMan/README.md

 * Shift Organiser.
-* The Shift Organiser that organise the shifts for you.
+* The Shift Organiser that organises the shifts for you.

 __By__:
 * Vladimir Novikov